 How do I submit my complaint?

-You must submit your completed complaint, completed affidavit and all supporting evidence using the online Idling Complaint System.
+EFFECTIVE JANUARY 1, 2022: You should submit your completed complaint within 60 days from the date of observation, along with the completed affidavit or affirmation and all supporting evidence using the online Idling Complaint System.
+Submissions received after 60 days from the date of observation may be rejected.
 It is to your advantage to use this system as it allows you to keep track of your complaints.

 What happens after I submit my complaint?